This is how much Donald Trump proposed to spend in his first week

 ‘Extreme vetting’

-Trump also signed an executive order Friday on one of his most controversial policies: banning refugees from seven Muslim-majority countries for 90 days.
-Given that refugees already go through an extensive screening process to enter the United States — especially Syrians — adding another checkpoint earlier in the process could improve efficiency.
+Trump also signed an executive order Friday on one of his most controversial policies: temporarily banning refugees from seven Muslim-majority countries.
+Given that refugees go through an extensive screening process to enter the United States — especially Syrians — adding another checkpoint earlier in the vetting process could save time and improve efficiency.
+The order has already spawned at least one legal challenge.

 Eric Wuestewald: @eric_wuest